L3ARNING2B/gs-spring-boot-docker-acl/README.md

 # GS SPRING BOOT APPLICATION
-# - using Docker & Gradle
+- using Docker & Maven
-# - based on Acl Strategy
+- based on Acl Strategy

 < CURRENT WORK IN PROGRESS >